-Exempt facility bonds (sec.
-142), include airports, docks and wharves, mass commuting facilities, facilities for furnishing water, sewage facilities, solid waste disposal facilities, qualified residential rental projects, facilities for the local furnishing of electricity or gas, local district heating or cooling facilities, qualified hazardous waste facilities, high-speed intercity rail facilities, environmental enhancements of hydro-electric generating facilities, qualified green building and sustainable design projects, and qualified highway or surface freight transfer facilities.
+Exempt facility bonds include airports, docks and wharves, mass commuting facilities, facilities for furnishing water, sewage facilities, solid waste disposal facilities, qualified residential rental projects, facilities for the local furnishing of electricity or gas, local district heating or cooling facilities, qualified hazardous waste facilities, high-speed intercity rail facilities, environmental enhancements of hydro-electric generating facilities, qualified green building and sustainable design projects, and qualified highway or surface freight transfer facilities.

 Airports, docks and wharves, and mass commuting facilities must be owned by the government.
-All exempt facility bonds are subject to similar arbitrage and issuance restrictions as traditional state and local tax-exempt bonds (sec.
-103).
+All exempt facility bonds are subject to similar arbitrage and issuance restrictions as traditional state and local tax-exempt bonds.
 The amount of qualified private activity bonds available for various facilities is not uniform, as some facilities, such as airports, are not subject to any cap, while others, such as mass commuting facilities, are subject to an annual state volume cap, set equal to \$100 multiplied by the State's population, with a \$300 million minimum cap.
 The minimum cap and the \$100 multiplier are both indexed to inflation.
-Still other bonds, such as the qualified highway and surface freight transfer facility bonds, are subject to a one-time \$15 billion cap.
+Other bonds, such as the qualified highway and surface freight transfer facility bonds, are subject to separate, national caps.
+Highway bonds, for example, have a national \$15 billion limitation.